kylefrost/dot-cli/README.md

 # dot

-Easily manage dotfiles through the command line.
+Lightweight tool for managing dotfiles with git and the command line.

 # Prerequisites